-- 1. An application for an administrative alternate shall be submitted in accordance with Sec.
+- An application for an administrative alternate shall be submitted in accordance with Sec.
 10.2.1.B.
-A request for an administrative alternate must be submitted at the time of application for a preliminary subdivision plan, plot plan or site plan or at such time the administrative alternate is proposed in conjunction with the review of infrastructure construction plans, a plot plan or site plan. - 2.
-An application for an administrative alternate must be signed and notarized by the property owner in order to initiate a request for an alternate. - The applicant shall submit pertinent material necessary for review of the alternate; in addition to the submittal material required for a subdivision, plot plan or site plan.
+A request for an administrative alternate must be submitted at the time of application for a preliminary subdivision plan or site plan or at such time the administrative alternate is proposed in conjunction with the review of infrastructure construction plans or site plan. - 2.
+An application for an administrative alternate must be signed and notarized by the property owner in order to initiate a request for an alternate. - The applicant shall submit pertinent material necessary for review of the alternate; in addition to the submittal material required for a subdivision or site plan.
 This may include architectural renderings, materials samples or other project-specific information.